 12. Visit a skatepark.

-Or find a smooth, rolling sidewalk near your home.
+- any smooth, rolling sidewalk near your home (skateboard)

 13. Visit an acreage or hobby farm.

 Visit a friend/family member with an acreage or hobby farm.